dry-rb/dry-rb.org/source/gems/dry-types/1.0/built-in-types.html.md

 Built-in types are grouped under 6 categories:

-- `definition` - base type definitions with a primitive class and options
+- `nominal` - base type definitions with a primitive class and options
 - `strict` - constrained types with a primitive type check applied to input
 - `coercible` - types with constructors using kernel coercions
 - `params` - types with constructors performing non-strict coercions specific to HTTP parameters